-Mike stressed the need for a comprehensive communications strategy to explore each point of employee collaboration and to measure communications data.
+There is a need for a comprehensive communications strategy to explore each point of employee collaboration and to measure communications data.
 With detailed metrics and feedback, communicators can continually improve communications at every step, with all types of employees—from gig workers to employees out in the field.

 3. HR and communicators need to reach employees on their terms and involve them in the company story.
-Mike explained that internal communications should be a journey, not just newsletters or emails that are essentially “blast and forget.”

-He pointed out that some tools just don’t work well, such as email or intranet alone, or even enterprise social networks.
+Some tools just don’t work well, such as email or intranet alone, or even enterprise social networks.
 However, employee communication platforms span across the entire workforce and can connect many tools.
 They not only integrate with other systems (combining the best from each individual resource) but are better for communicating to hard-to-reach employees, such as frontline or deskless workers, who are finally getting the attention they were lacking.